carlosbionic/bionicdev/README.md

 * I am just starting from scratch.
 I will be uploading new updates over time.

 * The idea for this website is to be a simple landing page with some information about my work.

+* The website can be seen in this link: https://carlosbionic.github.io/bionicfisica/